aimeos/aimeos-docs/src/frontend/jsonapi/baskets.md

 There are three values that you can update using a PATCH request to the basket:

-* order.base.customerid (ID of the customers to show the order in their account history)
+* order.base.customerid (ID of the customer to show the order in their account history)
 * order.base.comment (customer comment for this order)
 * order.base.customerref (own reference of the customer for this order)